syncfusion-content/document-processing-docs/Document-Processing/Word/Word-Library/NET/Working-With-OLE-Objects.md

 ---
-title: Working with OLE Objects in .NET Word library | Syncfusion
+title: Working with OLE Objects | Syncfusion
 description: Learn how to work with OLE Objects in a Word document using the .NET Word (DocIO) library.
 platform: document-processing
 control: DocIO